Recent Contributions to Theories of Discrimination: Discriminatory Institutional Design

-This example shows that, given a resource constraint that requires the police to monitor only half the citizens, then a higher deterrence rate can be achieved by (committing to) concentrating all the police resources on only half of the citizens, and letting the other half be free of any monitoring.
-This result would be more trivial if the police were able to concentrate their efforts only on citizens they know to be more likely to commit crime, but Eeckhout, Persico and Todd's (2010) example shows that, even if people's propensity to commit crime is unobservable to the police, ``crackdown'' deterrence can be more effective.

-To study the problem of designing crackdowns more generally, Eeckhout, Persico and Todd (2010) introduce a model where a continuum of agents have heterogeneous criminal propensities, described by a distribution $F$ of agents' benefits from committing crime.
-An agent's benefit from crime is unobservable to the police.
-The police has some limited capacity to monitor the population, and chooses how to distribute monitoring intensities across all these observably homogeneous (but effectively heterogeneous) agents.
+The example shows that, given a resource constraint that requires the police to monitor only half the citizens, a higher deterrence rate can be achieved by (committing to) concentrating all the police resources on only half of the citizens, and letting the other half be free of any monitoring.
+This result would be more trivial if the police were able to concentrate their efforts only on citizens they know to be more likely to commit crime, but the example in \cite{eeckhoutpersicotodd2010} shows that, even if people's propensity to commit crime is unobservable to the police, ``crackdown'' deterrence can be more effective.
+To study the problem of designing crackdowns more generally, \cite{eeckhoutpersicotodd2010} introduce a more general model in which a police force with limited capacity monitors a population made up of individuals with heterogeneous and unobservable criminal propensities.
+Their main result characterizes optimal monitoring as a function of the distribution of criminal propensities, showing that this policy often involves dividing the population in two groups which are monitored with different intensities.\footnote{\cite{persico2002} studies a version of the monitoring problem without assuming that the police can commit to a monitoring strategy and shows instead that, even if two subgroups of the population have different propensities to commit crime, it can be efficient to force the police to monitor both groups with the same intensity.
+Even without differential policing, \cite{verdierzenou} argue that crime rates in populations with the same criminal propensities can arise as the result of a ``self-fulfilling prophecy'' in which agents with different population memberships segregate in more central/less central neighborhoods.}

-Their main result states that the optimal policy falls in one of two categories: either (i) all the monitoring capacity is spread evenly across the population; or (ii) the population is divided into at most two groups, which are monitored with different intensities.
-Further propositions relate the underlying distribution of criminal propensity, $F$, to optimal police monitoring strategies, showing that case (ii) often holds, so that asymmetric monitoring is effective.